yosisetiawan/yosisetiawan/README.md

 ## Blog

-I enjoy sharing my knowledge and insights through my personal blog.
-Here are some of my recent blog posts: in this will to soon i will create my current personal blog and post my activity in there
+In the future, I will create my personal blog and post my activities there.

 ## Get in Touch